 - Immunocompromised (HIV/AIDS, post-transplant, inherited immunodeficiency such as Wiskott–Aldrich syndrome): younger ages

 - Common presenting signs/symptoms: AMS, focal neurologic deficits, cognitive decline, headache

-- Treatment: biopsy, chemotherapy ± radiation; steroids may offer some short-term benefit
+- Treatment: biopsy, chemotherapy ± radiation; steroids can offer some short-term benefits

 - Poor prognosis